Contact the journal

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-Architecture_MPS authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+Architecture_MPS authors of accepted papers will not be required to make an APC payment for submission or publication before publication of their article.

 How to submit